Scandinavia: North Germanic languages

+Uralic languages

 Finnish

-The Scandinavian languages are (as a language family) unrelated to Finnish, Estonian and the Sámi languages, which as Uralic languages are distantly related to Hungarian.
-Owing to the close proximity, there is still a great deal of borrowing from the Swedish and Norwegian languages in Finnish and the Sámi languages.
-The long history of linguistic influence of Swedish on Finnish is also due to the fact that Finnish, the language of the majority in Finland, was treated as a minority language while Finland was part of Sweden.
-Finnish-speakers had to learn Swedish in order to advance to higher positions.
+The Scandinavian languages are (as a language family) unrelated to Finnish and the Sámi languages, which as Uralic languages are distantly related to each other.
+Owing to the close proximity, there is still a great deal of borrowing from the Swedish and Norwegian languages in Finnish and Sámi.
+The long history of linguistic influence of Swedish on Finnish is also due to the fact that Swedish was the dominant language when Finland was part of Sweden.
+Finnish-speakers had to learn Swedish in order to advance to higher positions of employment.
 Swedish spoken in today's Finland includes a lot of words that are borrowed from Finnish, whereas the written language remains closer to that of Sweden.

 Finland is officially bilingual, with Finnish and Swedish having mostly the same status at national level.
 Finland's majority population are Finns, whose mother tongue is either Finnish (approximately 95%), Swedish or both.
 The Swedish-speakers live mainly on the coastline starting from approximately the city of Porvoo (Sw: Borgå) (in the Gulf of Finland) up to the city of Kokkola (Sw: Karleby) (in the Bay of Bothnia).
-The Swedish-speaking population is spread out in pockets in this coastal stretch.
+The Swedish-speaking population is spread out in pockets in this coastal stretch and constitutes approximately 5% of the Finnish population.
 The coastal province of Ostrobothnia has a Swedish-speaking majority, whereas plenty of areas on this coastline are nearly unilingually Finnish, like the region of Satakunta. Åland, an autonomous province of Finland situated in the Baltic Sea between Finland and Sweden, are entirely Swedish-speaking.
 Children are taught the other official language at school: for Swedish-speakers this is Finnish (usually from the 3rd grade), while for Finnish-speakers it is Swedish (usually from the 3rd, 5th or 7th grade).

-Finnish speakers constitute a language minority in Sweden and Norway.
-Meänkieli and Kven are Finnish dialects spoken in Swedish Lapland and Norwegian Lapland.
+Finnish speakers constitute a language minority in both Sweden and Norway.
+Meänkieli and Kven are Finnish dialects mainly spoken in the Swedish part of the Torne Valley and surrounding areas, and in the Norwegian counties of Troms and Finnmark, respectively.
+Meänkieli has held an official status as a minority language in Sweden since 2000, and Kven in Norway since 2005.